 If you’re looking for your TV settings to personalize and adjust things like the picture quality, sound, app permissions, Bluetooth connections, etc, you need to head to the main settings menu.
 You’ll find the familiar gear icon for your Android TV’s settings on the top right corner of your home screen.
 Here, you can navigate to all the hardware settings and device preferences for your Android TV device.

 Google announced another UI overhaul for Android TV devices in February 2021.
 It seems like an interim step before the company rolls out the new Google TV interface.
-However, the company didn’t specify when exactly it’s supposed to land and if it applies to all Android TV versions in all regions.
+It has now started rolling out to Nvidia Shield TV devices.
+However, the company hasn’t specified when exactly the update will land on other Android TV devices and if it applies to all Android TV versions in all regions.

 If you don’t like the way your Android TV’s home screen is arranged, you can change the channels you see by default and rearrange the home screen apps.